FullGa123/PSV-Video-Converter/README.md

 1. Place your video files (.mp4 / .mov / .avi / .mkv) in the same folder as the program.
 2. Run vita converse.bat
 3. The tool will automatically convert all supported files.
-4. Converted videos will be stored in:
+4. Converted videos will be stored in:vita_converter

 ## 🇹🇭 ภาษาไทย (TH)